egmreynolds/mayhem_blitz/README.md

 #### Dominion-like deck builder meets competitive card game meets random chance.
 Deal damage and invest in your army through a series of battles to ultimately become the winner.

-# TODO
+# Installation

 - use python3.9 -> python3.11
+- create virtual env (python3 -m venv env)
+- activate env (source env/bin/activate)
-- install requirements
+- install requirements (pip install -r requirements.txt)
 - config env vars (server and client)

--
+# TODO
+- implement logic for ending threads (server and client)

 How to play:
 Start with set of generic small deck of cards.